wx-chevalier/Awesome-Lists-and-CheatSheets/SoftwareEngineering/CollaborativeDevelopment/Tool/Tool-Reference-en.md

 * [UPX #Project#](https://github.com/upx/upx): UPX is an advanced executable file compressor.
 UPX will typically reduce the file size of programs and DLLs by around 50%-70%, thus reducing disk space, network load times, download times and other distribution and storage costs.

+- [asciinema #Project#](https://asciinema.org/): asciinema [as-kee-nuh-muh] is a free and open source solution for recording terminal sessions and sharing them on the web.

 # VSCode

 * [Polaroid](https://github.com/octref/polacode): Polaroid for your code 📸.